 Image: Nutrients in the Lower Sabina River are primarily sourced from fertiliser used for dairy and beef grazing, with smaller quantities from point sources (such as dairy sheds).

 The Department of Water and Environmental Regulation has been monitoring the water quality of the Lower Sabina River fortnightly since 2006.
-Data from 2008-2016 is presented in the table below (as data from 2008 represents data from 2006-2008).
+Data from 2008-2021 is presented in the table below.
 The data shows total nitrogen and phosphorous concentrations to be consistently two to three times above water quality targets.

 The Lower Sabina River catchment is categorised as a ‘recovery’ catchment as waterways do not meet the nitrogen or phosphorus target established in the Water Quality Improvement Plan.

 Total nitrogen and total phosphorus trends for the Lower Sabina catchment from 2011 to 2021.